Hobbyist O'Sullivan would skip Worlds

 "I just make decision on each tournament and each proposal.

-"My time is very, very valuable and I want to feel valued for my time, so as long as I'm feeling valued in what I'm doing and I don't feel like I'm wasting my time then I'd be anywhere, I don't really care."
+"My time is very, very valuable and I want to feel valued for my time, so as long as I'm feeling valued in what I'm doing and I don't feel like I'm wasting my time then I'd be anywhere.
+I don't really care."

 Home favourite Williams knocked out

-Two-time Welsh Open winner Williams came back from 3-1 down to draw level at 3-3, but was beaten a final frame decider by Norway's Kurt Maflin at Celtic Manor Resort.
+Two-time Welsh Open winner Williams came back from 3-1 down to draw level at 3-3, but was beaten in a final-frame decider by Norway's Kurt Maflin at Celtic Manor Resort.

 "I couldn't have done much more in the last frame to be honest," said Williams.

-"You can't get disappointed losing a snooker match with what's going on, you've got to take it for what it is, it's a snooker match I lost, so what?"
+"You can't get disappointed losing a snooker match with what's going on, you've got to take it for what it is - it's a snooker match I lost, so what?"

-Earlier on in the morning session, Ng On Yee made history becoming the first female player to compete in the Welsh Open.
+Earlier on in the morning session, Ng On Yee made history by becoming the first female player to compete in the Welsh Open.

-Despite winning the first frame Ng's opponent, the 2009 Welsh Open champion Ali Carter won four successive legs to win 4-1 and reach the third round.
+Despite her winning the first frame, Ng's opponent, 2009 Welsh Open champion Ali Carter, then took four successive frames to win 4-1 and reach the third round.

-Day two second round results:
+Day two second-round results:

 Mitchell Mann 4-1 Ben Hancorn